Moutfort

 A statue of a guardian angel alongside the street to Remich.

 Moutfort (Mutfert, Mutfort) is a village in the commune of Contern, in south-eastern Luxembourg, on both sides of the road from the city of Luxembourg to the German border.
-As of 2024, the village of Moutfort had a population of 1,524 inhabitants, and the associated village of Medingen had 128 inhabitants.
+As of 2025, the village of Moutfort had a population of 1,583 inhabitants, and the associated village of Medingen had 127 inhabitants.

-It is usual to speak four or five languages in daily life, even for many children.
+It is usual to speak four or five languages in daily life, even for many children.The Places where it’s commonly found for this Experience are Maison de jeunes Moutfort, the Soccer club “US Moutfort-Medingen”, and in Summer the “Kultur Summer”.

 Moutfort is situated in the valley of the Syr, which flows into the Moselle at Wasserbillig.